Doubly isogenous curves of genus two with a rational action of $D_6$: Unexpected sources for doubly isogenous curves

-Likewise, the Prym of one of the special triple covers of $C_2$ is isogenous to the product of a curve $F_{2a}$ with its twist by~$3$, while the Prym of the other is isogenous to the square of a curve $F_{2b}$.
+Likewise, the Prym of one of the intrinsic triple covers of $C_2$ is isogenous to the product of a curve $F_{\twoa}$ with its twist by~$3$, while the Prym of the other is isogenous to the square of a curve $F_{\twob}$.

-As above, we check that $F_{1a}$ is $3$-isogenous over $L$ to the twist of $F_{2a}$ by~$3$, so the product of $F_{1a}$ with its twist by $3$ is isogenous to the product of $F_{2a}$ with its twist by~$3$.
-Also, $F_{1b}$ is $5$-isogenous over $L$ to $F_{2b}$.
-Thus, the Pryms of the two special triple covers of $C_1$ are isogenous to the Pryms of the two special triple covers of~$C_2$. \end{proof}
+As above, we check that $F_{\onea}$ is $3$-isogenous over $L$ to the twist of $F_{\twoa}$ by~$3$, so the product of $F_{\onea}$ with its twist by $3$ is isogenous to the product of $F_{\twoa}$ with its twist by~$3$.
+Also, $F_{\oneb}$ is $5$-isogenous over $L$ to $F_{\twob}$.
+Thus, the Pryms of the two intrinsic triple covers of $C_1$ are isogenous to the Pryms of the two intrinsic triple covers of~$C_2$. \end{proof}